+Texas Master Gardener, 2017 Search for Excellence Awards received by Bell County!
+The Search for Excellence Award recognizes an Association for completing one or more projects of importance to its community.
 Texas A&M AgriLife Extension Service Bell County Master Gardeners were recognized for the second consecutive year as the Outstanding Association in Texas, Large County Category, by the Texas A&M AgriLife Extension Service Texas Master Gardener Association.
-The Search for Excellence Award recognizes an Association for completing one or more projects of importance to its community.

 Bell County Master Gardeners also received three 2nd place excellence awards for their 2017 contributions.
 The Killeen Municipal Court Community Garden, a multi-year Master Gardener project conducted in cooperation with the Killeen Municipal Courts, primarily provides community service hours to youth and citizens performing community service hours.
 In 2017, the project raised and donated 4,335 pounds of fresh produce to area senior citizen and community food centers.

 Kathy Love received 2nd place recognition as an Outstanding Individual Master Gardener and another 2nd place award was received in the category of gardening Research for a project conducted by organization president Wayne Schirner titled Are the Conventional Recommendations for Growing Strawberries in Central Texas Necessary?

 Further, the Association received a 3rd place award in the Written Education category for The Temple Daily Telegram column – Great Gardening – Central Texas, written bi-weekly by Certified Bell County Master Gardener Pat Johnson.